top of page

 --Creative parallelism with contemporary performance — filming with renowned dancer Akram Khan to explore mirrored processes of human and robotic motion, learning, and recall.

-Coordination with global media outlets, including BBC and ITV, whose news coverage overlapped directly with our documentation days.
+--Coordination with global media outlets, including BBC and ITV, whose news coverage overlapped directly with our documentation days.

 --Cinematic trailer & teaser suite for multi-channel deployment, including Edinburgh Science Festival, institutional screenings, and NASA internal comms.